-Mortality assumptions:
+Mortality Assumptions:

-Retirees: RP-2014 Male and Female Healthy Annuitant Mortality Tables scaled by 82% for males and 78% for females and adjusted for morality improvements using projection scale MP-2017 from 2006.
+Retirees - RP-2014 Male and Female Annuitant Mortality Tables scaled by 82% for males and 78% for females and adjusted for mortality improvements using projection scale MP-2017 from 2006.

-Active: RP-2014 Male and Female Employee Annuitant Mortality Tables scaled 100% and adjusted for morality improvements using projection scale MP-2017 from 2006.
+Active - RP-2014 Male and Female Annuitant Mortality Tables scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.

-Disabled Retirees: RP-2014 Male and Female Disabled Annuitant Mortality Tables scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Disabled Retirees - RP-2014 Male and Female Annuitant Mortality Tables scaled 100% and adjusted for mortality improvements using projection scale MP-2017 from 2006.

-Experience study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2017.
-Assumption changes as a result of an experience study for the periods 2012 through 2017 have been adopted by the System for use in the determination of the total pension and OPEB liability beginning with the September 30, 2017 valuation.
+Experience Study - The annual actuarial valuation report of the System used for these statements is dated September 30, 2017.
+Assumption changes as a result of an experience study for the periods 2012 through 2017 have been adopted by the System for use in the determination of the total pension and OPEB liabilities beginning with the September 30, 2017 valuation.

-The long-term expected rate of return on pension and other postemployment benefit plan investments.
-The pension rate was 7.05% (7% Pension Plus Plan), and the other postemployment benefit rate was 7.15%, net of investment and administrative expenses was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The Long-Term Expected Rate of Return on Pension and Other Postemployment Benefit Plan Investments - The pension rate was 7.05% (7% Pension Plus Plan), and the other postemployment benefit rate was 7.15%, net of investment and administrative expenses was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-Cost of living pension adjustments - 3.0% annual non-compounded for MIP members.
+Cost of Living Pension Adjustments - 3.0% annual non-compounded for MIP members.

-Healthcare cost trend rate for other postemployment benefit - 7.5% for year one and graded to 3.0% in year 12.
+Healthcare Cost Trend Rate for Other Postemployment Benefit - 7.5% for year one and graded to 3.0% to year 12.